Pamela Anderson: Entertainment career

-Anderson made her Broadway debut playing Roxie Hart in the Broadway production of Chicago for eight weeks from April 12, 2022 to June 5, 2022.
-It was her first time performing since 2019.

-Reality television

 In November 2010, Anderson appeared on season 4 of Bigg Boss, the Indian version of the Big Brother television franchise.
 She stayed as a guest in the house for three days for a reported sum of Rs.
 2.5 crores (approx US$550,000).
 Furthering her involvement in the franchise, Anderson took part in the 12th season of Big Brother in the United Kingdom in 2011.
 In 2012, she appeared as a Special Houseguest on the fourth season of VIP Brother, the celebrity spin-off of Big Brother in Bulgaria.